 “Unfortunately, certain users will try to find ways to circumvent the security systems in place.
 This can be as simple as sending an email with data to a personal account.
 Organizations should be looking at data management to address these gaps and concerns,” Kopacko says.

 Advice for Selling MDM Solutions

 Kopacko stresses that it’s important for managed services providers (MSPs) and value-added resellers (VARs) to begin the sales process by understanding the client’s digital strategy and where their data is stored and accessed.
 “Each client presents its own challenges and demands for mobile devices,” he says.
 “Certain industries, such as manufacturing or healthcare, rely on fleets of mobile devices to ensure their processes run smooth and efficient.
 An effective mobile device strategy should help these devices remain patched and managed as well as minimize downtime.”

 “For industries with compliance demands, a strong mobile device strategy can give your clients the confidence that data is controlled on the devices that access it,” he adds.
 “It will also provide them with visibility into how it is stored when an authorized user is interacting with it — while limiting the chance of unauthorized access.”

-With the number of remote workers increasing in 2020, Kopacko says there will likely be a greater demand for UEM offerings, and vendors are now positioning themselves to become leaders in this emerging space that offers solutions for security, compliance, and management in a single console.
+Kopacko says there will likely be greater demand for UEM offerings.
+Vendors are now positioning themselves to become leaders in this emerging space that offers security, compliance, and management solutions in a single console.